 - Wrongly enrolled you in a program you couldn’t benefit from (such as if you lacked a GED) (application form is here).

-Our free lawyers can help you with these rights.
+Our team can help you with these rights.
 Also, if you get your loans forgiven or cancelled, the IRS will not consider that taxable income, so no taxes on it.

 Active duty?
 You have extra rights!

 - No loan – private or federal – can charge you more than 6% interest rate while you’re on active duty, and 0% interest rate if you’re serving in a hostile area.
 Learn more here.

 - You are entitled to postpone your loan payments while you’re on active duty.